-Research has shown that people with hobbies rarely suffer from stress, depression and low mood and so it is vital for our mental health that we find activities that will get us out, make us feel happier and more relaxed.
+Research has shown that people with hobbies rarely suffer from stress, depression, and low mood and so it is vital for our mental health that we find activities that will get us out and make us feel happier and more relaxed.

-If you choose to grow fruit and vegetables in your garden be sure that it will have 100% organic food.
-Every produce has its best nutritional value when ripe and that’s why fruit and vegetables are plucked well before they mature.
+If you choose to grow fruit and vegetables in your garden, be sure that it will have 100% organic food.
+Every product has its best nutritional value when ripe and that’s why fruit and vegetables are plucked well before they mature.
 Most products have to travel a long time before they come to the supermarkets and sometimes they become ripe by the time you eat them.

-The nutritious value comes from the stem of the living plant and basically the values decrease every day after the harvest, while with gardening you will always have fresh fruit and veggies.
+The nutritional value comes from the stem of the living plant and, basically, the values decrease every day after the harvest, while with gardening you will always have fresh fruit and veggies.
 Although you can buy organic food outside the market, you can never be sure of its quality.
 When you grow your own garden, you are able to decide what goes in the ground and most importantly what doesn’t.

 Gardening is also a great exercise and it provides endurance, flexibility, and strength.

-It’s a great way to get out on the sun where can get lots of vitamin D which is vital for the health of our body.
+It’s a great way to get out in the sun, where you can get lots of vitamin D, which is vital for the health of our body.

 One of the most popular types of fishing today is kayak fishing.
-Kayaks are easily affordable and its popularity has exploded in recent years.
-Their easy portability and launch ability give anglers access to waters they used to be blocked from fishing, which naturally means that fish are eager to bite.
+Kayaks are easily affordable, and their popularity has exploded in recent years.
+Their easy portability and launch ability give anglers access to waters that used to be blocked from fishing, which naturally means that fish are eager to bite.

-This one of the simplest hobbies out there as it only requires you to have a pen and paper.
-You can always write how you feel every day, write your fiction stories, poetry or even a novel.
+This is one of the simplest hobbies out there as it only requires you to have a pen and paper.
+You can always write about how you feel every day or write fiction stories, poetry, or even a novel.

-This hobby has many benefits and it is surprisingly effective in reducing stress levels, fighting depression and anxiety, improving memory and solving sleeping problems.
+This hobby has many benefits, and it is surprisingly effective in reducing stress levels, fighting depression and anxiety, improving memory, and solving sleep problems.